 There's no way around this: the Ultra is a huge phone.
-It's completely understandable that you wouldn't want to bulk it up more, so get this Totallee case for some grip and scratch protection without added heft.
+Understandably, you wouldn't want to bulk it up more, so get this Totallee case for some grip and scratch protection without added heft.

-The flexible bumper of this case is shock absorbent and makes the case easy to slip on and off, while the hard shell on the back helps hold the kickstand and extra shock-absorbing foam.
+The flexible bumper is shock absorbent and makes the case easy to slip on and off, while the hard shell on the back helps hold the kickstand and extra shock-absorbing foam.

-This seafoam green case features a shock-absorbing inner layer and a rigid shell that's easy to grip and easy to adhere PopSockets to, because weighing half a pound, you're going to want a PopSocket on the S20 Ultra.
+This seafoam green or black case features a shock-absorbing inner layer and a rigid shell that's easy to grip and easy to adhere PopSockets to because weighing half a pound, you're going to want a PopSocket on the S20 Ultra.

 Go beyond a basic case

-Considering how big this phone already is, you might as well go for broke and get yourself a durable case that can double as a kickstand both horizontally or vertically.
+Considering how big this phone already is, you might as well go for broke and choose among the best Galaxy S20 Ultra cases you can find.
+That might mean a durable case that can double as a kickstand both horizontally or vertically.
 I've enjoyed the ArmadilloTek Vanguard Series because it's durable as all get-out and the kickstand also doubles as a phone grip while I'm walking around.
-That kickstand is also far more sturdy than most of the wimpy landscape-only kickstands that are built into the back of other cases, and the ability to use it in portrait mode makes it easier for browsing social media or reading e-books while eating a quick dinner in the break room.
+That kickstand is also far more sturdy than most of the wimpy landscape-only kickstands built into the back of other cases.
+The ability to use it in portrait mode makes it easier to browse social media or reading e-books while eating a quick dinner in the break room.